Chart Color Schemes

 Ulladulla lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

 Ulladulla's population is approximately 17,627 as of November 2025.
-This figure represents an increase of 601 individuals, a rise of 3.5% since the 2021 Census which reported a population of 17,026.
-The change is inferred from ABS's estimated resident population of 17,443 in June 2024 and an additional 232 validated new addresses since the Census date.
-This results in a population density ratio of 376 persons per square kilometer.
+This figure represents an increase of 601 people, a 3.5% rise from the 2021 Census count of 17,026 individuals.
+The change is inferred from the estimated resident population of 17,443 in June 2024 and an additional 232 validated new addresses since the Census date.
+This results in a density ratio of 376 persons per square kilometer.
 Over the past decade, Ulladulla has shown resilient growth patterns with a compound annual growth rate of 1.4%, outperforming its SA3 area.
-Interstate migration contributed approximately 64.9% to overall population gains during recent periods.
+Interstate migration contributed approximately 64.9% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, using 2022 as the base year.
-For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections released in 2022 with a 2021 base year.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections, released in 2022 using 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, Ulladulla is forecasted to experience significant population growth, increasing by 5,337 persons by 2041, reflecting a total increase of 29.2% over the 17-year period.
+Projected demographic shifts indicate a significant population increase in the top quartile of national non-metropolitan areas, with Ulladulla expected to gain 5,337 persons by 2041 based on latest annual ERP population numbers, reflecting an overall increase of 29.2% over the 17 years.

 Frequently Asked Questions - Population